DIVING INTO THE WRECK 1.0 will start September 30th!

 Sounds awesome.
 How do I sign up?

-E-mail me at firstname.lastname@example.org or email@example.com (either one) to touch base and to tell me what you're looking for in a workshop.
+E-mail me at email@example.com or firstname.lastname@example.org (either one) to touch base and to tell me what you're looking for in a workshop.
 After a short convo, you'll be invited to submit a deposit of at least $200 to secure your spot in the workshop.
-Payments can be made in increments or in full via Venmo, PayPal or cash.
-Receipts are always given immediately!
+Payments can be made in increments or in full via Venmo (@Sarah-Dohrmann), PayPal (paypal.me/Dohrmann113) or cash.
+Receipts are always given once your payment has been made in full.

 I'm a results-oriented person.
 I want results!
 What have yours been?

 One past participant landed an agent and is on her way to writing an essay collection based on the work she generated in DIVING 1.0.
 Another published an essay in the New York Times borne of her work in DIVING 1.0.
 And yet another published an essay in Longreads, which she drafted in DIVING 2.0.
-Everyone found a community for their art practice.
+Several others have published their work in literary magazines since finishing the workshop and absolutely everyone has found a community for their art practice.
 These are pretty good results, I'd say!

 I've taken workshops before and have even gotten my MFA, and I gotta say, I'm burned out.
 I'm sooo tired of people half-assing their comments on my work.
 Plus I don't like stupid people.
 But I do need the structure.
 This is not really a question as much as a concern.
 What do you have to say about it?